StankWizardLizard/horify/README.md

 # horify

-horify is a work-in-progress tool to automate the setup of custom icons for the Nintendo switch [horify-theme](https://github.com/StankWizardLizard/cartify-theme)
+horify is a work-in-progress tool to automate the setup of custom icons for the Nintendo switch [horify-theme](https://github.com/StankWizardLizard/horify-theme)

 ## Getting Started

-Before we can get started with using this tool you need to make sure you have dumped your titles from your swith into a titles.csv file
+Before we can get started with using this tool you need to make sure you have dumped your titles from your swith into a titles.csv file, see example:

 ```
 Title ID|Title Name